-I’m an Australian writer, researcher and educator, living between Melbourne and Athens, Greece.
+I’m an Australian writer, researcher and educator.

-Over the past decade, my fiction, criticism, essays and journalism have been widely published and anthologised, in places like: Overland, Nillumbik Prize for Contemporary Writing Anthology 2020, Sydney Review of Books, Island, Best Australian Short Stories, Australian Book Review, Slow Canoe, The Newcastle Short Story Anthology, Kill Your Darlings, The Australian, The Lifted Brow, The Sydney Morning Herald, Fireflies, The Age, Meanjin, Antithesis, The Guardian, and Vice.
+Over the past decade, my fiction, criticism, essays and journalism have been widely published and anthologised, in places like: The Saturday Paper, Axon, Overland, Nillumbik Prize for Contemporary Writing Anthology 2020, Sydney Review of Books, Island, Best Australian Short Stories, Australian Book Review, Slow Canoe, The Newcastle Short Story Anthology, Kill Your Darlings, The Australian, The Lifted Brow, The Sydney Morning Herald, Fireflies, The Age, Meanjin, Antithesis, The Guardian, and Vice.

 You can read some of my writing in full here.

 Since 2019, I’ve been a PhD candidate at the University of RMIT, researching representations of precarity in the contemporary novel.
-I live, for the most part, in Athens, with my wife, the essayist, Ellena Savage.